-As a Medicare health plan, Aetna Medicare Explorer Premier (HMO-POS) must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.
+As a Medicare health plan, Aetna Medicare Explorer Value (HMO) must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.

-Aetna Medicare Explorer Premier (HMO-POS) will generally cover your medical care as long as:
+Aetna Medicare Explorer Value (HMO) will generally cover your medical care as long as:

 - The care you receive is included in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this document). - The care you receive is considered medically necessary.
-Medically necessary means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You must receive your care from a network provider (for more information about this, see Section 2 of this chapter).
+Medically necessary means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You must receive your care from a network provider (for more information about this, see Section 2 in this chapter).
 In most cases, care you receive from an out-of-network provider (a provider who is not part of our plan's network) will not be covered.
-Here are four exceptions: - The plan covers emergency care or urgently needed services that you get from an out-of-network provider.
-For more information about this, and to see what emergency or urgently needed services means, see Section 3 in this chapter. - If you need medical care that Medicare requires our plan to cover and the providers in our network cannot provide this care, you can get this care from an out-of-network provider.
-You should get prior authorization from the plan prior to seeking care.
+This means that you will have to pay the provider in full for the services furnished.
+Here are three exceptions: - The plan covers emergency care or urgently needed services that you get from an out-of-network provider.
+For more information about this, and to see what emergency or urgently needed services means, see Section 3 in this chapter. - If you need medical care that Medicare requires our plan to cover but there are no specialists in our network that provide this care, you can get this care from an out-of-network provider at the same cost sharing you normally pay in-network.
+Prior authorization should be obtained from the plan prior to seeking care.
+In this situation, we will cover these services as if you got the care from a network provider.
 For information about getting approval to see an out-of-network doctor, see Section 2.3 in this chapter. - The plan covers kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area or when your provider for this service is temporarily unavailable or inaccessible.
 The cost sharing you pay the plan for dialysis can never exceed the cost sharing in Original Medicare.
 If you are outside the plan's service area and obtain the dialysis from a provider that is outside the plan's network, your cost sharing cannot exceed the cost sharing you pay in-network.
 However, if your usual in-network provider for dialysis is temporarily unavailable and you choose to obtain services inside the service area from a provider outside the plan's network the cost sharing for dialysis may be higher.